What should you do first after a vehicle collision in Calgary?

 WCB claims need to stay with one practitioner, but MVA/MVC claims can be seen by multiple clinicians.

 Q: What does my coverage include if I am injured in an accident?

 A: With motor vehicle claims, you will be entitled to a specified number of treatments, depending on the type and severity of your injuries.
 Such services can include a combination of physiotherapy, chiropractic and massage.
 The type and duration of needed treatments will be determined at your assessment.
 We will take a full hour with you on your first visit to ensure we have a complete picture of what we are looking at together.

 Q: How do I book in for my motor vehicle accident?

 A: If you have been in a motor vehicle accident, you should first report the injury to your insurance company to begin an injury claim.
 Once you have the claim started and have been issued a claim number from your adjustor, you can contact the clinic to be booked in for a motor vehicle accident assessment.
 After your assessment, we take care of the rest!

 Q: What if I have Whiplash?
 Can you help?

 A: Yes!
 It sometimes takes up to 48 hours for whiplash symptoms to show up but is one of the most common symptoms we see after any collision, impact or even a fall.
 From exercises to soft tissue treatment, we will get you on the right track to recovery.

-For Law Offices: Momentum Health will accept Out of Protocol, Assignment of Proceeds clients for Physiotherapy and Chiropractic services.
-To discuss setting up an Assignment of Proceeds, you or your client can call the clinic directly or if you need assistance finding which of our 8 locations is the most convenient, call our Care Center at (403) 455-0025 and we would be happy to assist you.
+A: Yes!
+Momentum Health will accept Out of Protocol, Assignment of Proceeds clients for Physiotherapy and Chiropractic services.
+To discuss setting up an Assignment of Proceeds, lawyers or patients can call your closest clinic directly or if you need assistance finding which of our 8 locations is the most convenient, call our Care Center at (403) 455-0025 and we would be happy to assist you.